asinfotrack/yii2-toolbox/README.md

 Short HEX-Formats are supported automatically.

 ###### Html
-Extends the Html-helper of Yii2 with additional functionality
+Extends the Html-helper of Yii2 with additional functionality like disguising email-addresses, bootstrap-elements, text-highlighting, etc.

 ###### MigrationHelper
 Helper for common tasks concerning migrations (eg checking if a migration was applied, etc).